captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 I got an answer right now: Fuck all a y’all.
-They wanna hang me from a cross -- hang me.
+They wanna hang me from a cross—hang me.

 ---

-Ten dollars, ten million dollars-- I don’t give a fuck.
+Ten dollars, ten million dollars—I don’t give a fuck.
 Just make sure you tell whoever sent you that Walter Washington is a man.

 ---